H-L/japanese-symfony/README.md

 composer install

 # Installing DB and update it
-#We created a command to initialise a little work database :
-php app/console app:initialise:db

-#else if you just want an empty database
+#if you just want an empty database
 php app/console doctrine:database:create
 php app/console doctrine:schema:update

+#else We created a command to initialise a little work database :
+php app/console app:initialise:db

 # Launch the server : will sync assets and lauch symfony server
 gulp sync

 #else if you want just the symfony server
-php app/console/
+php app/console server:run
 ```
 # Front End
 The project works sass and gulp.
 The views are in Resources/views and the scss files are in Resources/scss.